starwisp/Civizard-tileset-archeology/README.md

 4.3.3.
 The world0.bmf and world1.bmf container files contain each: One normal *.tim file (with icons for important landmarks, see picture below), four large .bin files and four small .bin files.
 The small files are too small for the terrain graphics data, so it could be deduced that they might be palettes.
 The larger files were then suspected to be the graphics data files.
 Searching PSX VRAM for the bytes of the first few pixels from the datafiles was successful and proved the files were indeed the right ones and that they decompressed correctly.
 The end result of having four palette files and four graphic files suggests that one graphics file belongs to one palette file but there is also the chance that more than one *.bin file uses the same palette file.
 Which ones belong together is guesswork.
 Most probably the ones that produce at least one correct tile from the game.
 This is where the VRAM dumps of chapter 3 may come in handy for comparison.
 'GGD' or 'TiledGGD-PE-' can be used for combining the graphics data files and palette files.
-The difference is that 'TiledGGD -PE-' is able to save a full tileset in one action (menu option "save all graphics"), while GGD saves only the visible panel.
+The difference is that 'TiledGGD -PE-' is able to save a full tileset in one action (menu option "save all graphics"), while 'GGD' saves only the visible panel.

 ![The first few pixels here were searched in the datafiles](https://user-images.githubusercontent.com/81810020/175845801-618c6d18-d470-49b1-9361-d7380dde8676.png)